College Hazing: What It Is and How to Stop It

-The movie "Bad Neighbors," released in 2014, stars Zach Efron and Dave Franco as the quintessential frat brothers and plays out scenes of raucous college parties and an undying brotherhood.
-A subplot to the movie demonstrates a darker element associated with college Greek culture: hazing rituals.
+In the 2014 comedy "Bad Neighbors," Zac Efron and Dave Franco star as the quintessential frat brothers, playing out scenes of raucous college parties and an undying brotherhood.
+But the movie also demonstrates a dark side of Greek life: hazing rituals.

-Many may see frats and sororities as the epitome of the American collegiate experience, but in recent years, the media has shed light on the sadistic world of college hazing.
-Perhaps the most well-known example of this was the 2017 Penn State hazing that resulted in the death of Tim Piazza.
-The incident led to the prosecution of 26 fraternity members and fueled a national call to action.
+Many view frats and sororities as the epitome of the American college experience, but in recent years, the media has shed light on the sadistic world of college hazing, fueling a nationwide call to action.
+One well-known example is the Penn State hazing incident from 2017, which led to the death of 19-year-old Timothy Piazza and the prosecution of 26 fraternity members.

-The fraternity is increasingly a place where hazing turns from a rite of passage to a deadly ritual.
-Since 2007, 40 college students have died from hazing, with the majority of those deaths related to alcohol.
+Fraternities are increasingly becoming a place where hazing turns from a rite of passage to a deadly ritual.
+Since 2000, at least 50 college students have died from hazing, with the majority of those deaths related to alcohol.

-Hazing began as, and still is, a ceremony meant to welcome new members into a closed society.
-In a study published in The American Journal of Emergency Medicine, Michelle A. Finkel, MD, defined hazing as "committing acts against an individual or forcing an individual into committing an act that creates a risk for harm in order for the individual to be initiated into or affiliated with an organization."
+Hazing began as, and still is, a ceremony for welcoming new members into a closed society.
+In a study published in The American Journal of Emergency Medicine, Michelle A. Finkel, MD, defines hazing as "committing acts against an individual or forcing an individual into committing an act that creates a risk for harm in order for the individual to be initiated into or affiliated with an organization."

-While hazing might seem like a relatively new phenomenon, Finkel elaborates on the history of hazing as "an enduring activity with roots that date back to the ancient and medieval eras."
-This may be why such practices endure in tradition-bound institutions with deep historical roots, such as fraternities and athletic organizations.
+While hazing might seem like a relatively new phenomenon, it actually dates back thousands of years.
+This may explain why such practices endure in tradition-bound institutions with deep historical roots, such as fraternities and athletic organizations.

-According to a national study on student hazing, 55% of students involved in clubs or athletics experienced some form of hazing.
-Of those hazing incidents, a large percentage involved alcohol consumption, sleep deprivation, humiliation, isolation, and/or sex acts.
-Ninety-five percent of these cases go unreported, according to the same study.
+According to research conducted by StopHazing, 55% of college students involved in clubs or athletics experienced some form of hazing.
+Of those incidents, a large percentage involved alcohol consumption, sleep deprivation, humiliation, isolation, and sex acts.
+Ninety-five percent of these cases also went unreported.